Ottawa Nationals, Toronto Toros, Birmingham Bulls, World Hockey Association (WHA)

 History

-The WHA debuted, playing its first game in Ottawa on October 11, 1972, the Nationals hosting the Alberta Oilers.
+Finally, October came and the league would begin play.
+The WHA's inaugural game was held at the Ottawa Civic Centre, the Nationals hosting the Alberta Oilers.
 The game was to be televised nationally across Canada, but the same luck that had dogged the Nationals appeared again.
 The arena was just half-filled, and a few minutes into the game, an electrical transformer blew, blacking out the broadcast.
 And the Nats lost the game.
 The Ottawa fans remained wary of this team, and the Nationals didn't help their cause by losing consistently, sometimes to home crowds in the hundreds.

 The bottom fell out from beneath the team in 1975-76.
 Despite the addition of rookie Mark Napier and former Leaf hero Bobby Baun as coach, the Toros lost 52 games and endured a league-record 17-game winless streak, which cost Baun his job.
 The offense was healthy, scoring 335 goals, but a team-wide lack of interest to back-check or play actual defense meant that 398 opponent pucks found the back of the Toronto net.
 Whatever support Toronto fans had for the Toros had evaporated.
 Bassett already sensed this, and seeking to get out from under Ballard's control, had already started looking for a new home for his team.

-The existence of the team now rested on the outcome of the 1977 WHA-NHL merger talks.
-If successful, the Bulls would be paid to fold.
-In August 1977, the vote was close, but not enough for approval.
-Two teams had folded outright in 1977 (San Diego and Phoenix) and a third would fold soon (Calgary), but Bassett's Birmingham Bulls would reassemble for the league's sixth season, now an eight-team league.
 Returning to the Bulls was the core of the 1976-77 team, minus Mark Napier, but now featuring two promising under-age players, Ken Linseman and Rod Langway.
+Glen Sonmor, late of the defunct Minnesota franchises, now coached the team.
 Unfortunately, the Bulls played more of the same hockey they had since 1975, in which the forwards lingered at center ice and the defense gave up its five goals a game.
 A month into the 1977-78 season, the Bulls had won just 2 of 14 games.
+The team needed a shaking-up.

 Although the Bulls never had a winning record, their legacy lived on for many years, as many of the teenagers who once skated for Birmingham went on to illustrious careers in the NHL.
 Ken Linseman played many seasons in Philadelphia and later with Edmonton, winning the Stanley Cup in 1984.
 Rob Ramage would play for many teams, retiring in 1994 and the only former WHA player to play with a 1990s-era expansion team.
 Rick Vaive would score 50 goals in three successive seasons for Toronto in the 1980s, and a total of 441 goals in his NHL career.
 Gaston Gingras, Pat Riggin and Craig Hartsburg would all have lengthy and productive careers in the NHL.